 -MSc Systems and Control

 |KTH Royal Institute

 Eligibility, Admission & Application

 To study abroad in systems engineering courses at the bachelor’s level, you will need to have a background in science [physics, chemistry, biology], mathematics or computer science.
-Possessing at least one or two of the above mentioned subjects at the 12th or senior secondary level is a necessary requirement at most universities.
-Coming to eligibility for master’s level, a bachelor’s in a quantitative discipline such as mathematics, engineering, computer science, etc is recommended.
+Possessing at least one or two of the above-mentioned subjects at the 12th or senior secondary level is a requirement at most universities.
+Coming to eligibility for the master’s level, a bachelor’s in a quantitative discipline such as mathematics, engineering, computer science, etc is recommended.
 However, as foreign universities also operate with a high degree of flexibility, institutions will consider your complete candidature, i.e, extracurricular activities, experience, projects, etc. To apply, you may also be required to submit official SAT/GRE/GMAT or IELTS/TOEFL scores, official transcripts, CV, Statement of Purpose (SOP) and Letters of Recommendation (LOR), amongst others.
-Refer to our blog on Scholarship for engineering students for information on funding.
+Refer to our blog scholarships for engineering students for information on funding.

 Systems engineering is enjoying its appeal across sectors, both amongst students and in industries striving towards building much more robust business processes.
 If you have an interest in this field, take the assistance of quality guidance from industry experts and mentors at Leverage Edu in a free 30 minutes career counselling session so that you can make your decision for higher studies in the right way.
 Click Here for a Free Consultation Session.